 As you can see from the photograph above, it does not have huge front claws, and it has spines growing all over its body.
 Its antennae are very long, and can reach 60 cm, and are used to search for prey.
 The antennae can also be used to warn off other lobsters by being rubbed against the head to produce a sound.

 They are very social and gather together in groups.
 Juveniles tarvel in single file, but when threatened form themselves into a cricle with their protective spines outermost.
 They eat small crustaceans, molluscs, worms, and algae.

 The Slipper lobster, also known as the Mitten lobster, below, is found in the Indo-Pacific and the Caribbean.
 It is a bottom dweller found at depths down to 20 metres.
 Its preferred habitat is coral or stony reefs with a sandy or muddy bottom.

 As with other Malacostraca it has two pairs of antennae, but in the Slipper lobster one pair is flattened into a pair of large, projecting plates.
 Also unlike other Malocostracans it has no claws.
 It can grow up to 20 cm long, but most are 12 - 15 cm long.

-The mud lobster, on the right is found in mangrove swamps from the Indian Ocean down to N. W. Australia.
+The mud lobster, above, is found in mangrove swamps from the Indian Ocean down to N. W. Australia.
 It digs into the mud feeding off organic matter.
 In the process it raises a large mound, sometimes three metres in height.
 These mounds are used as habitats by many species.
 It is considered a keystone species in mangrove swamps because its digging aerates the mud and brings deeper mud to the surface, as well as creating new habitats.
 The lobster is nocturnal spending its days inside its blocked up U-shaped burrow under the mound.

 The mud lobster is considered a pest by fish and prawn farmers because of its habit of digging and burrowing, and so weakening the bunds constructed by the farmers.